Creating an SDK Support Request / Case

 Three sets of data are needed to properly diagnose your VMware Infrastructure SDK issue:

 - Upload the diagnostic files to the VMware SFTP/FTP site.
-For more information, see Uploading diagnostic information to VMware (1008525).
+For more information, see Uploading files to cases on the Broadcom Support Portal

 All the SDK-related information needed to evaluate your support request and help diagnose your problem is listed in the VMware SDK Support Form.